Matthew DiMera

 Contributing writer

 Lidia Abraha (she/her) is a digital storyteller dedicated to empowering Black, Indigenous and racialized communities.
-She has a journalism degree from X University and writes about social justice, arts and culture.
+She has a journalism degree from Toronto Metropolitan University and writes about social justice, arts and culture.
 You can find her work in rabble, NOW Magazine, VICE, and The Canadian Press.

 Meg Jianing Zhang